Fermented Vegetables FAQs

 • What are the white spots on my veggies?
 This is called Kahm yeast.
 This yeast is not harmful.
 It may adversely affect flavor but it won’t hurt you.
 Not using the freshest vegetables seems to be one of the fastest ways for Kahm yeast to appear.

-• What do I do if the liquid is leaking from the jar while my veggies culture?
+• What do I do if the liquid leaks from the jar while my veggies culture?
 If your jar is too full, the brine might leak out.
-Simply open the jar, push the veggies down so they are fully covered, and remove a little bit of the liquid or some of the veggies.
+Open the jar, push the veggies down so they are fully covered, and remove some liquid or some veggies.

 • What's the best way to store the starter culture?
 Store the starter culture either in the refrigerator or in the freezer.

 • Should I use some of the liquid from my previous batch of fermented veggies as a starter for my next batch?
 No, this is not recommended.
 As opposed to other ferments, the original strains do not all survive the acidity of the more advanced phases of the fermentation (which they helped achieve).
-We therefore recommend using a sachet (or sachets) of starter culture for each batch.
+We therefore recommend using a starter culture sachet (or sachets) for each batch.
 Each pouch of our vegetable starter contains 6 individual sachets.
 Each of those sachets ferments 5 lbs. (about one gallon) of vegetables.
 That's a total of 30 pounds of fermented veggies per pouch!

 • What are the starter's caloric/nutrition facts?
 These are printed on the back of the pouch.
 But overall, our starters contain such minuscule quantities of powder, that they are too tiny to have any impact on the final ferment's caloric values.
 Our starters come in sachets of 1g - 3g of powder (depending on the starter), most of which, apart from the live strains, is either a carrier fiber containing no caloric value, or a trace of a natural sugar containing only a negligible value.
 When these teensy quantities of 1g - 3g are added to a gallon of vegetables, the starter's original caloric values, if ever there were any, become entirely diluted in the overall mass, and are practically non-detectable.
 The final ferment's nutritional values of calories/fats/carbs etc., come directly from the vegetables that the starter was added to, not from the starter itself.
 For example, fermented cabbage will contain some small amount of natural sugar because cabbage contains some natural sugar inside its leaves; carrots and beets also contain natural sugars, etc.